 As we all know, insulation and warmth come at the expense of size and bulkiness, and therefore there is an issue with the mobility of the user, since traditional hard-shell fabric don’t provide any elasticity.

-The revolutionary feature of Outdoor Research Infiltrator jacket is the GORE-TEX® FLEX2FIT® stretch technology fabric, which is designed to solve the previously mentioned issues.
+The revolutionary feature of Outdoor Research Infiltrator jacket is the GORE-TEX® Fabric with Stretch Technology, which is designed to solve the previously mentioned issues.

 There are two specific advantaged related to the elasticity that we have experienced in the testing process: unaffected agility and ability to comfortably add layers underneath.

-Unaffected freedom of movement during high performance activities or gestures related to weapon manipulation.
-The FLEX2FIT fabric panels are strategically placed in high mobile areas of the body, such as the inner-arm/ armpit as well as back / lats.
+Unrestricted freedom of movement during high performance activities or gestures related to weapon manipulation.
+The GORE-TEX® Fabric with Stretch Technology panels are strategically placed in high mobile areas of the body, such as the inner-arm/ armpit as well as back / lats.
 These key points need to anatomically be free to expand in order provide enough liberty of movement.

 Usually it is possible to feel a slight impeded movement when doing ready-up drills when wearing standard waterproof jacket; if you don’t, chances are that the garment fits loosely (which may be good for mobility but not as good for bulkiness).